Right now I feel like one of those teachers who gives a test without thinking about how hard the test actually might be.

-Having been born and raised in the now-notorious city of Charlottesville, my education on the subject was regionally biased, as I’m gonna go ahead and guess education everywhere tends to be on a hot topic like a war that happened on your home turf.
+Having been born and raised in the now-notorious city of Charlottesville, my education on the subject was regionally biased, as I’m gonna go ahead and guess education everywhere tends to be on a hot topic like a war that happened right where you’re living.

 I grew up in the 70s, and in the South we were taught that the Civil War was fought over states’ rights.

 Now in case you thought “states’ rights” was just a knee-jerk thing Southerners blurt out at the mention of the Civil War—and yes, it kind of is—it’s also a pretty good question:

 Does the federal government have the power to determine what individual states do, or do individual states have autonomy to decide what suits them?
 There are good discussions to be had all around this question, and people are still talking about it without ever even mentioning slavery or the Civil War or states’ rights.

 Read the Tenth Amendment of the Constitution some time—because questions about the federal government’s reach continue to be valid.